Get

 Brushing

-Brushing is necessary for all dogs but especially for the Maltese – particularly if you keep their coats long.
+Brushing is necessary for all dogs but especially for the Maltese, particularly if you keep their coats long.

-If their coat is long, they will need brushing every day, but with a shorter coat, they will need brushing a few times a week.
+If their coat is long, they will need brushing every day, but with a short coat, they will need brushing a few times a week.
 If the coat becomes tangled, it will likely become matted when the loose hair isn’t consistently removed through regular brushing.

-Aim for a pin brush for regular brushing sessions and look for one with bubble tips.
+Aim for a pin brush for regular brushing sessions, and look for one with bubble tips.
 Having a single coat makes it easier to accidentally scratch their skin.
 You can start brushing with the pin brush and finish with a slicker brush to smooth their fur.

 woman brushes a maltese dog with a brush